Tyounr/AngularTemplate/README.md

 # Angular project template

-This application is a work in progress to become the perfect template of whatever your Angular web application needs to be.
-It includes PWA and Angular Material.
-The styling used is SCSS, but it's explained down here how you could change this.
+This application is a work in progress to become the perfect template of whatever the Angular web application needs to be.
+Standard styling (and how to change it), used dependencies and other dependencies that might prove themselves useful can all be found in this `README`.

 ## Frontend

+Since Angular is a frontend framework, it will only contain dependencies, code and information for frontend development.

 * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

 ### Built With